scarborough-courtney/ohimanual/tutorials/install_tbx_regional_assessment.md

  * work with GitHub (See: [Accessing repository with GitHub](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/ohi-manual.md#accessing-repositories-with-github) section), or
  * work without GitHub (See: [Accessing repository without GitHub](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/ohi-manual.md#accessing-repositories-without-github) section).

-Once the user has completed steps 1 and 2, they will then be able to make changes to the Toolbox to calculate regional scores (See: ['Using the Toolbox for a Regional assessment'](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/use_tbx_regional_assessment.md#using-the-toolbox-for-a-regional-assessment) section below.
+Once the user has completed steps 1 and 2, they will then be able to make changes to the Toolbox to calculate regional scores (See: ['Using the Toolbox for a Regional assessment'](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/use_tbx_regional_assessment.md#using-the-toolbox-for-a-regional-assessment) section below).